Su-informatics-lab/ipo-dictionary/docs/development.md

 > Then you can run the command by typing `validate` in the terminal.

 ## Step 6: Commit your changes
 After you inspect the `schema.json` file and are satisfied with the changes, commit your changes to the repository.
-This will allow you to push your new `schema.json` file to the remote repository on your branch, making it available for deployments in a Gen3 environment.
+This will allow you to push your new `schema.json` file to the remote repository on your branch, making it available for deployments in a Gen3 developer environment.

 ```bash
 git add .